Ian-Mei/Ian-Mei/README.md

 # 💫 About Me:
 I am a student at the University of Massachusetts Amherst, studying computer science.
-I am also the Event Coordinator for the Taiwanese and Chinese Students' Association at UMass and am a very involved member of the community.
+I am also the President of the Taiwanese and Chinese Students' Association at UMass and am a very involved member of the community.
 I'm also a competitive swimmer, and I am on the UMass Club Swim team.
 Additionally, I enjoy rock climbing, working out, and hiking!
 I am currently open to work, whether it be an internship or anything else.
 Feel free to contact me through any of the socials I've provided below, I'm always open for a chat!
 Thanks for stopping by!

 ## 🌐 Socials: